 3.5 Estimated DOC loads from the sub-catchments

-The higher colour concentrations measured in the Srahrevagh throughout the study were apparent in the annual estimated DOC load exported from the sub-catchments.
-The maximum DOC yield of 38.6 t C km2 year -1 estimated for the Srahrevagh catchment during 2015 was almost four times the minimum yield for the study period, 11.6 t C km2 year -1 estimated for the Glenamong catchment during 2013.
-Also notable was the inter-annual variability of the total calculated load from all streams, where 2011 had the greatest total DOC load of 18.5 t C km2 year -1 while 2013 was the driest year of the study period has the least total DOC load of 11.8 t C km2 year -1.
 There was a wide range in the annual estimated loads exported from the three sub-catchments over the six study years, both at an annual and seasonal scale (Table 3).
-The higher colour concentrations in the Srahrevagh river translate into the highest DOC exports any of the subcatchments, even when the loads are area-weighted.
+The higher colour concentrations in the Srahrevagh river translate into the highest DOC exports any of the sub-catchments, even when the loads are area-weighted.
 The highest annual load was estimated for the Srahrevagh in 2015 (38.6 t C km2 year -1), while the lowest was recorded in the Glenamong in 2013 (11.6 t C km2 year -1).
-The smallest loads across all subcatchments were recorded in 2013.
+The smallest loads across all sub-catchments were recorded in 2013.
 Based on these data (the sum of the Black and Glenamong loads), a total of 5898 tons of DOC were exported into Lough Feeagh during the six study years.
 In other words, just under 1000 tons of DOC is transferred from land to water in the Burrishoole catchment every year.

 4 Discussion